Dan Wootton: Allegations by Byline Times

 From July 2023, allegations were published against Wootton in Byline Times of inappropriate and criminal conduct, including catfishing former colleagues and orchestrating non-consensual voyeurism of victims using male pornographic actors.
 Wootton denied any criminality and said that he was the victim of a smear campaign.
 MailOnline suspended Wootton's freelance column pending an investigation.
 In early October 2023, the Metropolitan Police confirmed they had commenced an investigation into the allegations.
 On 21 February 2024 the Metropolitan Police said that they would not be taking any further action.
 Police Scotland was also reported not to be taking further action.
 Wootton said that he had been "completely cleared".
 News UK and DMG Media's separate investigations into Wootton's behaviour remain ongoing as of February 2024.

 On 3 October 2023, Press Gazette reported that newspapers, including The Guardian and the Mirror, had removed stories from their news websites after a legal warning issued by Wootton's lawyer.
 On 28 February 2024, The Guardian published an apology to Wootton for its article the previous October and stated that they "paid a contribution to Mr Wootton's costs".

-It has been alleged that Wootton has used the pseudonyms, 'Martin Branning' and 'Maria Joseph' to 'obtain sexual images of men by deception'.
+It has been alleged that Wootton has used the pseudonyms "Martin Branning" and "Maria Joseph" to deceive men, including a former colleague, into sending sexually explicit images and exchanges to him.

 In early 2025, a civil case was brought by a former colleague against Wootton, alleging that he had obtained sexual images by deceit through impersonating a woman in online messages.

 Personal life

-In 2013, Wootton announced on his Twitter account that he is gay.
-In March 2023, Wootton confirmed that he was in a relationship with Alan Longair, and on 11 June 2025 he announced he was engaged to Longair.
+In December 2013, Wootton announced on his Twitter account that he is gay.
+In March 2023, Wootton confirmed that he was in a relationship with Alan Longair.
+On 11 June 2025, Wootton announced he was engaged to Longair.

-Wootton has said that his favourite film is Grease and his favourite band is ABBA.